bollewolle/pydiscogsqrcodegenerator/README.md

 ### Persistent data

-The SQLite database and session files are stored in a Docker volume.
-Your data persists across container restarts and updates.
+The SQLite database (settings, sticker layouts, processed releases, OAuth tokens) and session files are stored in a Docker volume (`/app/instance`).
+Your data persists across container restarts and image updates.
 To completely reset the data:

 ```bash
 docker compose down -v